 I left the BBC after 34 years and am now putting all those skills I've honed to good use as a freelancer.
-I am open to work hands-on or mentoring in TV & Radio Presentation, TV Production as well as voiceover work and event hosting.
+I am open to work hands-on or mentoring in TV & Radio Presentation/Reporting/Production as well as Voiceover work, Event Hosting and Webcast Production.

-Producer/Director of live stream show & campaign for hospice charity.
+Producer/Director - Major live stream show & campaign for hospice charity.
+TX 26/3/21

 2002 - 2020